-BUY 2 GET 15% OFF WHEN YOU USE CODE TWOPLUS15 AT CHECKOUT// FREE SHIPPING ON EVERY ORDER
+BUY TWO PRODUCTS AND GET 15% OFF WHEN YOU USE CODE TWOPLUS15 AT CHECKOUT // FREE SHIPPING ON EVERY ORDER

 Brokers Terms, Conditions, Policies and Procedures